zyinghua/zyinghua/README.md

 - 👋 Hi, I’m Yinghua Zhou!
-- 👀 I’m interested in Deep Learning!
-- 🌱 I’m currently doing CS Honours study focusing on AI at University of Sydney.
+- 🌱 I’m currently doing CS Honours study with a reaserch focus on Computer Vision at University of Sydney.

 <!---
 zyinghua/zyinghua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.